 Endings are a place of exhaustion, deep despair, panic and often fear.
 You know something is coming to a close and it's time to move on, yet you still desire to cling onto the known world.
 The familiar, tried and tested territory, which felt safe and comfortable, no longer feels that way.
 In fact, it will probably become excruciatingly uncomfortable if you stay too long.

-During my life, I have experienced my fair share of life and work transitions including moving from the city to the countryside, changing job roles, undergoing a restructure at work and moving from employment to self-employment.
-I have made navigating transitions a major part of my coaching work.
+During my life, I have experienced a fair amount of life and work transitions including moving from the city to the countryside, changing job roles, undergoing a restructure at work and moving from employment to self-employment.
+I have made supporting clients who are navigating transitions a major part of my coaching practice.
 I have worked with clients who are reaching the end of a career phase and those who are starting a new role after a promotion.
 Other clients are facing redundancy, a restructure or a relationship breakdown.
-Together we find a way to navigate the ending, and journey through to the next phase in the cycle called cocooning.
+Together we find a way to navigate the ending and journey through to the next phase in the cycle called cocooning.
 I help my clients to recognise that an end point has arrived and that overstaying in an old place/role may be to the detriment of their health and wellbeing.
 Overstaying when things are not working leads to illness, burnout and depression.
 I view endings as our SOUL calling us on to greater, more expanded life.
 Even if the path ahead is misty and unclear we can acknowledge we are entering a new phase.

 Here are some tips if you are near the ENDINGS point : -